 Internal walls

 Repair category 1

-Notes Within the limits of our inspection these generally appeared in fair condition consistent with age.
-During redecoration some plaster filling/ repair may be required.
+Notes The internal walls are largely covered with decorative finishes.
+During routine redecoration some plaster filling may be necessary.

 Floors including sub-floors

 Repair category 1

 Notes Flooring is generally level and firm to the tread.